"Since 2001, Birmingham Comedy Festival has been a huge success for the city ..." - Style Birmingham

 Since then, the festival has grown into one of the largest independent arts festival in the region.

-Alongside a vast range of new local acts, the festival has featured such A-list heavy-hitters as Lee Evans, Michael McIntrye, the cast of cult TV sketch series The Fast Show, Lenny Henry, Ross Noble, John Bishop, Miranda Hart, Jimmy Carr, Alan Carr, Al Murray The Pub Landlord, Sarah Millican, Russell Brand, Jack Whitehall, Stephen Merchant, Adam Hills, Josh Widdicombe, Harry Hill, Greg Davies and even Ken Dodd!
+Alongside a vast range of new local acts, the festival has featured such A-list heavy-hitters as Peter Kay, Lee Evans, Michael McIntrye, the cast of cult TV sketch series The Fast Show, Lenny Henry, Ross Noble, John Bishop, Miranda Hart, Jimmy Carr, Alan Carr, Al Murray The Pub Landlord, Sarah Millican, Russell Brand, Jack Whitehall, Stephen Merchant, Adam Hills, Josh Widdicombe, Harry Hill, Greg Davies, Joe Lycett and even the late Ken Dodd!

 There's also been celebrations dedicated to Red Dwarf, Tony Hancock, Ealing Studios, Laurel and Hardy, Monty Python and The Goon Show (the first time a Goon Show script has been officially staged outside of the BBC, we gather!).

-While stand-up comedy forms the core of the festival, we've also included a vast range of other activities, such as theatre, cabaret, burlesque, folk, classical music, DJ/ club nights, pub quizzes, puppet shows, film screenings, dance performances, West End musicals, spoken word/ poetry readings, book signings, food and drink, contemporary visual art, photography, workshops, debates ...
+While stand-up comedy forms the core of the festival, we've also included a vast range of other activities, such as theatre, cabaret, burlesque, improv', sketch comedy, folk, classical music, DJ/ club nights, pub quizzes, puppet shows, film screenings, dance performances, blockbuster West End musicals, spoken word/ poetry readings, book signings, food and drink, contemporary visual art, photography, workshops, debates ...

 Since its inception, the festival has been unfunded and volunteer-led.
 It is not run to make money - but to simply celebrate comedy.